 Remove barriers between you and visitors, and create a warm, friendly discussion area to increase sales interaction.

-Business suits can be too intimidating, but dress too casually and you may lose credibility.
+Business suits can be too intimidating, but if you dress too casually, you may lose credibility.
 Find the perfect happy-medium to make you approachable!

 Maintain your enthusiasm and energy.
 Some of your most serious prospects may be those racing through the exhibit hall just before it closes.